-- The bundle is defined in this file: zipline/data/bundles/alpaca\api.py - There is a method called initialize\client(), it relies on the fact that you define your alpaca credentials in a file called alpaca.yaml in your root directory. it should look like this:
+- The bundle is defined in this file: zipline/data/bundles/alpaca\api.py and you will execute it to ingest. - There is a method called initialize\client(), it relies on the fact that you define your alpaca credentials in a file called zipline-trader.yaml as described in the configuration file section. - Selecting your universe which means: what stocks should be included in the ingested DB.
+The smaller the universe, the faster the ingestion is.
+Selecting the universe is completely up to you, but I do suggest to start small when learning how to use the platform.
+Supported universes: